 The costs that you can include for subcontractors differs between RDEC and the SME R&D tax credit scheme.
-Large companies (and any SMEs) who are claiming under the RDEC scheme are only able to claim subcontractor costs if payments are made to an individual, a partnership of individuals or a charity, higher education institute, scientific research organisation or health service body.
+Large companies who are claiming under the RDEC scheme are only able to claim subcontractor costs if payments are made to an individual, a partnership of individuals or a charity, higher education institute, scientific research organisation or health service body.
 If you have subcontractor costs that meet this definition, you can include 100% of your expenditure in your RDEC claim.

 It can be complicated to submit an R&D tax credit claim to HMRC’s exacting standards.

 Get in touch with our team of chartered tax advisers, chartered accountants, lawyers, sector specialists, former HMRC inspectors and quality assurance experts to access expert guidance for your claims.